 Skip to content

-General Augment gives existing apps the managed agent layer: Responses-compatible API, user memory, governed tools, approvals, channels, local connectors, usage, and traces.
+Add a production agent to your app with memory, governed tools, approvals, channels, usage, and traces.
 Your product keeps the UX, auth, billing, and source of truth.

 Surfaces